Lauriston Castle, Aberdeenshire: 17th – 18th centuries

 In 1695, the Stratons were forced to sell Lauriston.
 Under the charter to the new owner, Court of Session Judge, Sir James Falconer of Phesdo, the estate became a burgh of barony, with a freeport at Miltonhaven.
 The name of the barony was also changed to Miltonhaven, but storms in the 1790s swept away both the port and village, leaving Lauriston to be known as “The Drown’d Barony”.
 Over the following century, the policies were developed in fashionable Picturesque style - a designed landscape "of very high quality", with waterfalls, walks and a two-acre walled garden.

 20th century

 Following its use as RAF barracks during World War II, part of the mansion was demolished, and according to Nigel Tranter, the castle had “fallen on evil days indeed”.

 Lauriston's Great Hall and Doocot Tower were rebuilt in the late 1980s by William and Dorothy Newlands of Lauriston to plans drawn up by architect Ian Begg.
 The doocot received a Glenfiddich Living Scotland Award in 1992.

-Lady Lauriston is chair of the Scottish Castles Association and served as Prime Warden of the Worshipful Company of Basketmakers.
+Lady Lauriston is past chair of the Scottish Castles Association and served as Prime Warden of the Worshipful Company of Basketmakers.